ramirodiazortiz/resume/src/resume.md

 * Development of iPhone and iPad apps with more than 50k active users.

 ### Freelance
-Erlang & iOS Developer 2014 - Present
+Erlang & iOS Developer 2014 - August 2014 - August 2015

 * Development and maintenance of backends application coded in Ruby and Erlang

+* Developed iOS app to submit match predictions on the football World Cup 2014

 ### Plusnewmedia
 iOS Developer 2014 - August 2015